Requirements for applying for a Rachael Ray grant

 - Awarded grant funds must be spent within a one-year period.

-- If you are a spay/neuter group, intake prevention group, transport-only group or other group not eligible to report in Shelter Animals Count, you will need to submit your 2018 annual statistics with your application.
+- If you are a spay/neuter group, intake prevention group, transport-only group or other group not eligible to report in Shelter Animals Count, you will need to submit your stats using this form prior to submitting your grant application.
+If you have previously submitted your CSM data, please enter 0's to indicate you have already submitted your data.

 Tracking and reporting: